Menu Close

 3. The dangerous behavior cannot be immediately prevented by a less restrictive response than the emergency intervention.

 State law contains very specific guidelines on the handling and documentation of behavioral emergencies.
-After the emergency intervention, the school must contact the parent/guardian within one schoolday.
+After the emergency intervention, the school must contact the parent/guardian/other education rights holder within one school day.
 Further, the school must “immediately” complete a Behavioral Emergency Report (BER) that will be kept in the student’s file.
 The BER must contain:

 1. The name and age of the individual with exceptional needs;